What is an Emergency Fund and Why you must have one in 2023?

 When should I use my emergency fund (and when shouldn’t I)?

-- Is it necessary?
+- Is this expense absolutely necessary?

-- Spontaneous trips and vacations.
+- Spontaneous leisure trips and vacations.

 How to Build an Emergency Savings Fund?